avarigonda24/avarigonda24/README.md

 ### Hi there 👋🏽
 My name is Apurva.
-I am a rising senior at Sharon High School in Sharon, Massachusetts.
+I am a rising senior.

 #### I have experience in the following:
 - HTML/CSS + Bootstrap